GuideFinOpsFOCUStoken spendgovernance

 Most tools in this space were built for engineers.
 They track tokens, report spend, and surface anomalies after the fact.
 That's useful, but it stops well short of what a finance team needs at close.

 A control plane sits in the request path.
-It enforces budget rules before the API call is made, attributes cost to a customer or agent at call time rather than reconciliation time, and produces output a finance team can close the books with - not a CSV that someone has to clean up in a spreadsheet.
+It enforces budget rules before the provider call is made, attributes cost to a customer or agent at call time rather than reconciliation time, and produces output a finance team can close the books with, not a CSV that someone has to clean up in a spreadsheet.
+(Where each layer of the stack stops is mapped in gateway vs observability vs governance.)

 FOCUS 1.4 compliance is table stakes for any serious vendor in this space.
 The question worth asking is what happens above it: who handles the attribution hierarchy, the override approvals, the immutable audit log, and the month-close reconciliation a CFO can sign off on.